kadolor/wvs/wvs_cli.md

       </button>
     </div>

-If installed WVS is installed successfully, this command returns WVS' latest stable version.
+If WVS is installed successfully, this command returns WVS' latest stable version.

 ### Store your API key